mfractor/mfractor.github.io/docs/installation-and-setup.md

 After selecting **MFractor**, click on **Uninstall**.
 This will schedule MFractor to be uninstalled.

-Next close Visual Studio Windows and then

-Finally, restart Visual Studio Mac to complete the uninstallation of MFractor.
+Lastly,  close Visual Studio Windows and then confirm to complete uninstallation of MFractor.